ENERO: Efficient Real-Time WAN Routing Optimization with Deep Reinforcement Learning: Background

 \subsection{Problem Statement}

+The problem we want to solve corresponds to the classic TE problem of minimizing the maximum link utilization \cite{832225, fortz2002optimizing, 10.1145/2829988.2787495, bhatia2015optimized}.
+This is because we are interested in avoiding sending packets over congested links.
+A congested link is where the amount of traffic crossing the link is larger than the link capacity.
+When this happens, the excess packets are dropped, causing packet losses.
+Thus, we want to minimize the most congested link and to efficiently use the network's resources.

-In our work, we abstract the real-world network topology as a graph.
-The physical routers are represented by nodes and in our case they have no features associated.
-This is because in our TE problem we only need to know the links' utilization and capacity.
+The TE problem is defined by a directed graph, a traffic matrix (TM) and an initial routing configuration.
+We abstract the real-world network topology as a directed graph, where the physical routers are represented by nodes with no features associated.
 Between two nodes there are always two links which correspond to the upstream and downstream links.
-In real networks there can be multiple links between two nodes.
-However, we abstract from such technicality and we aggregate all the capacities into a single link.
+In reality there can be multiple links between two nodes.
+However, we abstract from such technicality and we aggregate all the capacities into a single link for each direction.
+The traffic matrix indicates the volume of traffic that is being sent through the network.
+Specifically, the TM has size \textit{NxN} where N is the number of nodes.
+Each pair of nodes \textit{(s, d) with s$\in$N and d$\in$N} corresponds to a \textit{traffic demand} which is an aggregate of flows.
+In our optimization scenario, we do not take into account the traffic demands with \textit{s==d} (i.e., the nodes do not send traffic to themselves).
+Figure~\ref{fig:tm_applied2Network} illustrates how the routing and the TM are combined to obtain a network state with the link utilization values.

-We define the TE problem as minimizing the maximum link utilization.
-Initially, each traffic demand (i.e., an aggregate of flows for each source-destination node pair) is allocated using the OSPF protocol.
-These OSPF weights are initially assigned by the network operator.
-Then, the goal is to change the routing policies of all traffic demands such that the maximum link utilization is minimized.
-Ideally, the final solution should decrease the link utilization in a way that the amount of traffic bandwidth crossing the most loaded link is below the link's capacity.
+Initially, each traffic demand is allocated using the OSPF protocol with unitary link weights.
+These weights are initially assigned by the network operator using different methods (e.g., unitary weight or inverse of the link capacity).
+Then, the goal is to change the routing policy such that the maximum link utilization is minimized.
+Ideally, the final solution should decrease the link utilization in a way that the amount of traffic volume crossing the most loaded link is below the link's capacity.